nlenno1/find-my-meal-ms2/README.md

         - Health Score
         - Price Per Serving
         - Spoonacular Score
-    - Instructions
+    - Numbered Instructions
     - Credits
         - Original recipe author
-        - Link to the original recipe
+        - Link to the original recipe to allow the user to find further information on the recipe if it is needed

 My Supplies modal
-- Indredient selector to allow users to add ingredients to their supplies
+- Indredient selector to allow users to add ingredients to their supplies containing;
+    - Ingredient input box allows user to input a custom ingredient name
+    - Add button to create ingredient element with remove item button
+    - Remove button on ingredient allows user to remove the item from the screen and the selected list
-- Display ingredients added to view or allow user to remove
+    - Ingredients display to allow users to see ingredients already added
+- "Clear My Supplies" Button to remove all ingredients from the display, session storage and local storage
+- Close buttons to close modal

 About Modal
-- Instructions on how to use the service
+- A brief introduction and instructions on how to use this service
-- Background information
+- Accordion section to allow users to find more information quickly about specific topics (when accordian expands past the bottom of the screen, scroll bar is added to modal for better UX)
+- Close buttons to close modal

 ## Features for future releases

-- Email recipe link to yourself usign EmailJS API
+- Email recipe link to the user using EmailJS API
-- Add calender event using Google Calender API with a link to the recipe
+- Add calender event using Google Calender API with a link to the recipe to arrange to use that recipe on a specific date and time
-- Links to supermarkets to display and compare live item prices
+- Links to supermarkets to display and compare live ingredients prices and assist in the online purchasing of the ingredients
 - Automatically generated shopping lists made up of the items you are missing from "My Supplies"
 - Arrange results by different qualifiers (eg. name, ingredients needed etc)
+- Change the amount of results presented after search
+- Add custom pagenation for the search results

 # Bugs and Issues